venkataravuri/autonomous-driving-adas/docs/mapping.md

 # Mapping & Localization

-## Maps Overview
+## Mapping Overview

-Map includes elements such as road boundaries, lane delimiters, centerlines, direction of travel and crosswalks.
+Maps includes elements such as road boundaries, lane delimiters, centerlines, direction of travel and crosswalks.

 Mapping is a process of predicting map elements for a given set of surround view images and lidar point clouds.

+## Map Categores

+- Toplogical Maps (Traditional)
+- HD Maps

+### Topological Maps (Traditional)

+Topological maps includes attributes like road topology, lane topology (number of lanes), building footprints, street segments, direction of travel, parking lots.
+They are useful to know how to get from point A to point B.

+Data used to assemble these maps are produced from cameras mounted on dashboards (can be crowdsourced), aerial imagery from satelites, planes and drones.

+#### What are different approaches to assemble toplogical maps?

+- Segmentation followed by Heuristics - Usually done through Road pixel binary semantic segmentation on aerial imagery followed by heuristic to get the road network.
+It is subjected to challenges such as partial occlusion or an unexpected angle in areal imagery.
+- Engergy based
+- Neural Network

 ### HD Maps

 High-definition (HD) maps offer an intricate and precise depiction of the road, encompassing lane markings, traffic signs, and other critical features.

+HD Maps contain both geometric structure information as well as semantics.

 <img src="https://geospatialmedia.s3.amazonaws.com/wp-content/uploads/2016/04/here-1.jpg" height="50%" width="50%" />